Configuring Pocomail & Barca

 Accounts are set up through Tools Accounts.
 If you don't know the settings to configure your account, look in your old email account or contact your ISP.

-Note that many ISPs have moved to more secure email retrieval protocols that are not supported by PocoMail.
+Note that most ISPs have moved to more secure email retrieval protocols that are NOT supported by PocoMail.

-While your ISP may not be aware of how to set up Pocomail, most email accounts are POP3 servers and use incoming, outgoing server settings and depend upon your user name (usually the beginning of your email address before the @ symbol) and password.
+While your ISP may not be aware of how to set up Pocomail, most email accounts use incoming & outgoing server settings and depend upon your user name (usually the beginning of your email address before the @ symbol) and password.
 For example:

 - Shaw uses incoming: pop.shaw.ca and outgoing: mail.shaw.ca (mail.shaw.ca and port 587 for mobile devices — Remote Access must be enabled for your email account).